inspired/TA-IngestFromExports/README.md

 3. Move data from source system to target system whatever means you choose
 4. Monitor, one-shot or upload files.
 Set sourcetype to *rfs_input* (it will be rewritten)

+## Use case 3: Ingest from Splunk JSON Export